SUWS of the Carolinas, is a life-changing wilderness-based treatment center for children, adolescents, and teens struggling with autism.

 Types of Treatment Offered at SUWS of the Carolinas

-Individual therapy: Each student in our Approach Program receives individual counseling sessions, up to two times a week, where they will meet one-on-one with a licensed mental health professional.
+Individual therapy: Each student in our program receives individual counseling sessions, up to two times a week, where they will meet one-on-one with a licensed mental health professional.
 Individual therapy can help children and adolescents with ASD learn more positive behaviors and learn how to reduce the prevalence of undesirable behaviors.

 Family therapy: Throughout the duration of a student’s stay at SUWS, parents will participate in weekly calls with a therapist who will update them on their child’s progress and treatment status.
 Because we firmly believe that family members should also be making positive changes in their lives, we also provide a two-day family workshop for parents, which is designed to foster awareness of their own behaviors.
 We also offer a 10-week series of webinar classes where parents can learn more about wilderness therapy, autism, and the treatment process.